Attention deficit hyperactivity disorder: Diagnosis

 ADHD is diagnosed by an assessment of a person's behavioural and mental development, including ruling out the effects of drugs, medications, and other medical or psychiatric problems as explanations for the symptoms.
-ADHD diagnosis often takes into account feedback from parents and teachers with most diagnoses begun after a teacher raises concerns.
-It may be viewed as the extreme end of one or more continuous human traits found in all people.
-Imaging studies of the brain do not give consistent results between individuals; thus, they are only used for research purposes and not a diagnosis.
+Childhood and adolescent ADHD diagnosis often takes into account feedback from parents and teachers with most diagnoses begun after a teacher raises concerns.
+While many tools exist to aid in the diagnosis of ADHD, their validity varies in different populations, and a reliable and valid diagnosis requires confirmation by a clinician while supplemented by standardised rating scales and input from multiple informants across various settings.
+Most diagnosis in children is seen in low-income families, and more in Caucasian children in comparison to Black, Hispanic, and Asian children, however, the diagnosis may be influenced by racial and socio-economic biases.